jamiehardesty/web-sprint-challenge-javascript-fundamentals/README.md

 [x] A higher order function receives a function as an argument and can return a function.
 Callbacks are passed into another function, to be used by that other function.

 3. What is closure?
 [x] Closure has access to outside of its scope.
+They are created when the function is created.
+A script can share the same definitions but store different lexical environments.

 4. Describe the four rules of the 'this' keyword.
 [a] this is global in non-strict (returns the entire window) and undefined in strict mode.